KTH/devops-course/contributions/course-automation/lerjevik-renstr/README.md

 * This enables other students to upvote their classmates projects, by inserting :thumbsup: on the comments in the issue `Upvote projects - Course Automation`.
 * The upvotes are collected and visualized in the “Top-list”, which is sheduled to be automatically updated every 5 minutes.

+## Installation

+This section describes how the functionality is installed on a repository.
+We recommend following this guide when introducing the functionality to future courses. **However, for the DevOps course, the only thing needed for the functionality to run is for the course-administrators to merge our PR and create a label `Upvote - Course Automation`.**

+1. Include a `.github/workflows` directory to the repository.
+2. In the `.github/workflows` directory, create a file `upvote.yml` and add the contents of this [file](https://github.com/dmariel/devops-course/blob/course-automation/.github/workflows/upvote.yml) to it.
+3. Specify the path to the repository that you want the script to run from on `line 16` of the `upvote.yml` file.
+4. (Optional) Edit the label name on line `16`, if you want to adapt the code for other courses.
+5. Create a file `ISSUE_TEMPLATE.md` in the `.github` directory.
+Use the following [template](https://github.com/dmariel/devops-course/blob/course-automation/.github/ISSUE_TEMPLATE.md).
+It's possible to adjust course name etc. in order to adapt the code for other courses.
+6. Create a label `Upvote - Course Automation` (alternatively a label with the name you choose in step 4).
+7. Now the functionality is installed and ready to use!

+## Criteria fulfilled

+We believed that we have fulfilled the following 5 criteria:

+* The automation task produces a PR status or issue / PR comment
+    * Yes, please see the section `Description of functionality` above.
+Furthermore, the PR comment and the "Top-list" comment generated for the issue includes links to the generated issue or a comment. **Thus, we believe that the criteria for "Pass with distinction" is fulfilled.**
+* The automation task is reusable
+    * Yes, the task can be reused next year for the DevOps course.
+Moreover, the task can be used for other courses that use GitHub. **Thus, we believe that the criteria for "Pass with distinction" is fulfilled.** Please see the section `Installation` for more information.
+* The task runs on a standard platform (GitHub Action)
+    * Yes, the solution uses the GitHub Action platform.
+* The code for the task is available
+    * Yes, please see repository [here](https://github.com/dmariel/devops-course/tree/course-automation/.github).
+Furthermore, we believe that the repository is properly [documentated](https://github.com/dmariel/devops-course/edit/course-automation/contributions/course-automation/lerjevik-renstr/README.md). **Thus, we believe that the criteria for "Pass with distinction" is fulfilled.**
+* The task is praised by the other students of this course
+    * This is a bit difficult to determine since our functionality has not yet been launched.
+However, so far, we have recieved positive feedback when we've mentioned the idea to other students.

 ## Using the functionality

 Since this repository has not yet been merged to the KTH DevOps-course repository, a [simulation](https://github.com/dmariel/devops-course/tree/student-fork/contributions/course-automation/lerjevik-renstr) of the process has been performed, where a `student-fork` branch (corresponding to a student's course-automation fork) makes a labeled PR to the `2021` branch of this repository.